There are many different types of materials that we can use when a patient needs to have a dental crown placed.

 Here is a list of the common types of dental crowns:

 PFM crowns (porcelain-fused-to-metal) have successfully been in use in dentistry for decades.
 PFM crowns are esthetic and strong and do an excellent job of protecting teeth that require treatment with a crown.
 One of the disadvantages of PFM crowns is that because they are built upon a layer of metal, they are not the ideal solution for crowns in highly-esthetic areas such as the front of the mouth.

 Ceramic Crowns (Zirconia)

-In clinical situations where esthetics are paramount, we are able to take advantage of newer ceramic improvements and fabricate what are known as all-ceramic crowns.
-Ceramic crowns are lifelike and have coloring and light reflecting properties that more resemble natural teeth.
+In officeal situations where esthetics are paramount, we are able to take advantage of newer ceramic improvements and fabricate what is known as all-ceramic crowns.
+Ceramic crowns are lifelike and have coloring and light-reflecting properties that more resemble natural teeth.
 Plus, because the crowns are all-ceramic and have no metal, you will never see “black lines” around the edges.
-Ceramic crowns are very strong, and allow patients to have the benefit of a great-looking restoration that is very functional.
+Ceramic crowns are very strong and allow patients to have the benefit of a great-looking restoration that is very functional.
 Of all of the types of crowns available today, ceramic crowns are quickly becoming the most popular restoration when a crown is needed.